 |Budget||UC Undergrads||UC Grad Students||Visiting Students|

-Program fee includes registration and course fees, accommodations, program excursions and health insurance.
+Program fee includes registration and course fees, accommodations, program excursions, some meals, and health insurance.

 Airfare, tourist visa, textbooks, optional courses, other meals and optional excursions are additional.